 - a.
-This policy will be included on the dean of students' website. - b.
-This policy will be included on the Housing & Residential Life website. - This policy will be discussed during beginning semesters/mandatory residential hall meetings.

-- d.
-This policy will be sent to students residing on campus by university email. - This policy will be included in the annual Community Living Guide for residential halls. - f.
-This policy will be included in the university's Annual Campus Security Report submitted to the Department of Education, to the extent required by law.
+This policy will be included on the dean of students' website. - This policy will be included on the Housing and Residential Life website. - This policy will be discussed during beginning semesters/ mandatory residential hall meetings. - d.
+This policy will be sent to students residing on campus by university email. - e.
+This policy will be included in the annual Community Living Guide.

 If you reside on campus, please complete a Missing Student Confidential Contact Information form if you have not already done so.
-Forms can be obtained at the front desk of your residence hall or university-owned apartment.
+Forms may be obtained at the front desk of your residence hall or apartment building.